 Texas Higher Education Coordinating Board Perkins Basic Grant

-Annually, the Perkins grant provides support services such as advising, childcare assistance, textbook lending, and tutoring to low income students with technical majors.
-The grant also funds equipment and classroom resources for technical programs.
-For more information, contact Frank Mosely at 281.425.6456.
+Annually, the Perkins grant provides support services such as childcare assistance, textbook lending, and tutoring to low-income students with technical majors.
+The grant also funds some equipment for technical programs.

-Sponsored by Phillips 66 this grant supports the instrumentation and electrical programs by providing supplies and non-capital equipment.
-In addition, Phillips 66 provides $15,000 in scholarship funds to the Lee College Foundation for instrumentation and electrical students.
+Sponsored by Phillips 66, this grant supports the instrumentation and electrical programs by providing supplies and non-capital equipment.
+It also provides $20,000 in scholarship funds to the Lee College Foundation.

 Texas Mutual Insurance Safety Grant Program